Sage/carbon/docs/guides/handlers.md

 import FooterLinksRegistry from './footer-links-registry';

 class FooterLinksHandler {
-  // The 'check' method is what determines to use this handler.
+  // The 'check' method is what determines whether to use this handler.
 We could pass
   // additional params to this through 'obtain' and perform more complex checks.
   // This is most useful when we have multiple handlers registered on the same
   // registry, but in this example we only have one so will always return 'true'.